solidboredom/constructive/README.md

+## License

+This work is dual-licensed under GPL 2.0  or CERN-OHL-W .

+*You can choose between one of them if you use this work.*

+`SPDX-License-Identifier: GPL-2.0  OR CERN-OHL-W`

 # Constructive Library:
 Extends OpenScad Language for complex and complementary mechanical parts with less mathematical code.
 Offers a "Stamping"  approach to quickly create mechanical parts fitting and complementing one another.
 This is used as a replacement for Constraints known form other CAD systems
 Easily create holes from modules and overcome many Openscad's limitiations for complex models using the library's own syntax.